Alternate history: Early 20th century and the era of the pulps

 The American humorist author James Thurber parodied alternate history stories about the American Civil War in his 1930 story "If Grant Had Been Drinking at Appomattox", which he accompanied with this very brief introduction: "Scribner's magazine is publishing a series of three articles: 'If Booth Had Missed Lincoln', 'If Lee Had Won the Battle of Gettysburg', and 'If Napoleon Had Escaped to America'.
 This is the fourth".

 Another example of alternate history from this period (and arguably the first that explicitly posited cross-time travel from one universe to another as anything more than a visionary experience) is H.G.
 Wells' Men Like Gods (1923) in which the London-based journalist Mr. Barnstable, along with two cars and their passengers, is mysteriously teleported into "another world", which the "Earthlings" call Utopia.
 Being far more advanced than Earth, Utopia is some 3000 years ahead of humanity in its development.
 Wells describes a multiverse of alternative worlds, complete with the paratime travel machines that would later become popular with American pulp writers.
 However, since his hero experiences only a single alternate world, the story is not very different from conventional alternate history.

 In the 1930s, alternate history moved into a new arena.
-The December 1933 issue of Astounding published Nat Schachner's "Ancestral Voices", which was quickly followed by Murray Leinster's "Sidewise in Time".
+The December 1933 issue of Astounding published Nat Schachner's "Ancestral Voices", which was quickly followed by Murray Leinster's "Sidewise in Time" (1934).
 While earlier alternate histories examined reasonably-straightforward divergences, Leinster attempted something completely different.
 In his "World gone mad", pieces of Earth traded places with their analogs from different timelines.
 The story follows Professor Minott and his students from a fictitious Robinson College as they wander through analogues of worlds that followed a different history.
+"Sidewise in Time" has been described as "the point at which the alternate history narrative first enters science fiction as a plot device" and is the story for which the Sidewise Award for Alternate History is named.

 A somewhat similar approach was taken by Robert A. Heinlein in his 1941 novelette Elsewhen in which a professor trains his mind to move his body across timelines.
 He then hypnotizes his students so that they can explore more of them.
 Eventually, each settles into the reality that is most suitable for him or her.
 Some of the worlds they visit are mundane, some are very odd, and others follow science fiction or fantasy conventions.

 World War II produced alternate history for propaganda: both British and American authors wrote works depicting Nazi invasions of their respective countries as cautionary tales.